jyergatianmurfitt/credit-ratings-api/README.md

 ## Future changes/added functions
 1./ Data for GDP, GDP per capita, unemployment rates and recent news will be added with different API sources.

-## Installation
-To install this project simply click the green 'Code' button and download the ZIP file.
-Save the file to your desired directory and edit the contents in your favourite text editor.

 ## Contribute
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.